thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

 Bonus exercise:

 - Inspect the HTML elements in your browser devtools and observe that only one line of the DOM is changed when you click on the component.
-This is what makes React fast
+This is what makes React fast!

 ### Example: updater can be a function that returns updated state